Jon Kolko

 Jon Kolko is the founder of Austin Center for Design, a progressive educational institution teaching interaction design and social entrepreneurship.
-He is also a partner at Modernist Studio.
+He was also a partner at Modernist Studio, and is now a partner at Narrative.

 Kolko has held the positions of Vice President of Design at Blackboard and at MyEdu; Executive Director of Design Strategy at Thinktiv, a startup accelerator in Austin, Texas; and both Principal Designer and Associate Creative Director roles at frog design, a global innovation firm.
 He was also a professor of interaction and industrial design at the Savannah College of Art and Design.
 Kolko has also held the role of Director for the Interaction Design Association (IxDA), and Editor-in-Chief of Interactions magazine, published by the ACM.

 Kolko is the author of the following books: